-Social media is a great way to market your business and build your brand.
+Building a social media presence is one of the most effective ways to drive web traffic and increase awareness for your brand.
 Interacting with your customers can be fun and very rewarding.
 One of my clients recently expressed an interest in improving their social media presence but wasn’t sure where to start.
 I understand that jumping into a new channel can be daunting, so here are some tips to get you started.

 Where to start?